kovidgoyal/kitty/docs/glossary.rst

    Set this to the path of a file that will be sourced in the cloned window when :ref:`clone-in-kitty <clone_shell>` is used.

+.. envvar:: KITTY_DEVELOP_FROM

+   Set this to the directory path of the kitty source code and its Python code will be loaded from there.
+Only works with official binary builds.

 Variables that kitty sets when running child programs